 I also provide preparation for college admission essays, interviews and public speaking.
 As a father and grandfather, as well as a professional, I have enjoyed working with students with various learning challenges, life-styles and aspirations.

-Tutoring is a very rewarding experience.
-I've been fortunate to be able share learning experiences with a wonderfully diverse and stimulating range of students, from very young and vibrant elementary students to highly motivated high schoolers eager to succeed at the next level, to undergraduate and graduate students moving forward assertively to professional levels as well as new arrivals to American society navigatting their way to success.
+I especially enjoy learning the unique and diverse ways in which each of us thinks and seeks to express our hopes, opinions and plans.
+I've been fortunate to be able share learning experiences with a wonderfully stimulating range of students, from very young and vibrant elementary students to highly motivated high schoolers eager to succeed at the next level, to undergraduate, graduate and working students moving forward assertively to professional levels as well as new arrivals to American society navigating their way to success.

 There are no reviews yet